 Swallow’s Nest Soup$53.99 Buy on Amazon

 So this soup actually contains swallow’s nests, which are essentially made from bird spit.
 Apparently they’re very nutrient-rich and dissolve when made into soup for a healthy Chinese delicacy.
 Swallow nests are also very expensive given how tough they are to harvest.

-Just once ounce of these mushrooms will run you $17.
+Just once ounce of these mushrooms will run you a lot more than other mushroom varieties.
 They grow all over the world but it’s their rarity that makes them so costly.

 Not sure this is the best way to drink coffee but some people swear by it.
 Kopi Luwak coffee is so expensive because of how it’s made.
 An Indonesian animal called the civet cat digests the coffee beans and they’re harvested from its poop before being made into coffee.
 Yummy.

 King Crab Legs$520.00 Buy on Amazon

 Can’t have fancy food without seafood!
 Don’t worry, you can order king crab legs online and have them delivered right to your door.
 Perfect for those seafood emergencies.

 Last oil, we promise.
 And truly the best for last.
 This olive oil is infused with white truffles so you can always feel fancy no matter what you’re making.